 Music / Santana

-is an American Latin-style rock band formed in the late 1960s by lead guitarist and namesake Carlos Santana
+is a U.S. Latin rock band formed in the 1967 by lead guitarist and namesake Carlos Santana

 .
 They first gained recognition after playing at Woodstock

 , and became famous for pioneering a fusion of rock, salsa and jazz music.
 They became pioneers of the Chicano rock sound along with War

 but they made a huge comeback in the late '90s with the Supernatural

 Throughout their history Carlos Santana has been their only permanent member.
 The Revolving Door Band

 by Carlos Santana, who desired working with a large lineup of top musicians, including percussionist Armando Peraza, bassist David Brown, and drummer/singer Buddy Miles.
 Also worth noting is that in 1973 former Santana members Neal Schon and Gregg Rolie formed Journey

 , which started out as a Santana-like band but went on to become one of the biggest Arena Rock